-Technology is one of the most popular sectors among investors, as it should be.
+The technology sector is one of the most popular sectors among investors, as it should be.
 Technological innovation has changed the way we live our lives.
 It has given us medical innovation, communication like we’ve never had before, a new shopping experience, and extreme investor profits along the way.
+Technology has even been the force behind changes to the stock market itself.

 2. NVIDIA (NASDAQ: NVDA)